MLHale/nebraska-gencyber/students/raspberry-pi-intro/README.md

 ```

 * Hit enter to answer yes to the question do you want to continue
+* If during the install you are presented any informational notes in the terminal window pressing 'q' will bypass them and continue with the upgrade

 The upgrade options to apt-get tell the operating system to compare the current software against the new catalog you just downloaded with the update command.
 Any software that has a newer version is now downloaded and installed